-The API report was mixed.
-The entire oil complex is in negative territory so far this morning heading into the EIA oil inventory report to be released at 10:30 AM EST today.
-The market is usually cautious on trading on the API report and prefers to wait for the more widely watched EIA report due out this morning.
-The API reported PADD 2 stocks built by around 815,000 barrels while Cushing stock decreased by 0.3 million barrels.
-On the week gasoline stocks decreased by about 5 million barrels while distillate fuel stocks decreased by about 1.9 million barrels.
+The API report is mixed and mostly biased to the neutral side for everything.
+The market is mostly lower heading into the US trading session and ahead of the EIA oil inventory report at 10:30 AM today.
+The market is always cautious on trading on the API report and prefers to wait for the more widely watched EIA report due out this morning.
+The API reported a build of about 0.5 million barrels of crude oil with Cushing, Ok showing a small build of 0.1 million barrels while PADD 2 stocks increased by 0.6 million barrel which is bullish for the Brent/WTI spread.
+On the week gasoline stocks decreased by about 0.1 million barrels while distillate fuel stocks decreased by about 0.3 million barrels.

-With refinery runs expected to increase by 0.2 percent I am expecting a draw in gasoline stocks.
-Gasoline stocks are expected to decrease by 0.5 million barrels which would result in the gasoline year over year returning to a surplus of around 3.1 million barrels while the surplus versus the five year average for the same week will widen to around 1.6 million barrels.
+With refinery runs expected to decrease by 0.02% I am expecting only a small build in gasoline stocks.
+Gasoline stocks are expected to increase by 0.2 million barrels which would result in the gasoline year over year deficit coming in around 18.8 million barrels while the deficit versus the five year average for the same week will come in around 7.9 million barrels.

-Distillate fuel is projected to decrease by 1 million barrels.
-If the actual EIA data is in sync with my distillate fuel projection inventories versus last year will likely now be about 17.6 million barrels below last year while the deficit versus the five year average will come in around 21.3 million barrels.
+Distillate fuel is projected to increase by just 0.3 million barrels.
+If the actual EIA data is in sync with my distillate fuel projection inventories versus last year will likely now be about 29.6 million barrels below last year while the deficit versus the five year average will come in around 24.2 million barrels.

-The following table compares my projections for this week's report (for the categories I am making projections with the change in inventories for the same period last year.
-As you can see from the table last year's inventories are in directional sync but with some large differences compared to last year's changes.
-As such if the actual data is in line with the projections there will be large changes in the year over year inventory comparisons for most everything in the complex.
+The following table compares my projections for this week's report (for the categories I am making projections) with the change in inventories for the same period last year.
+As you can see from the table last year's inventories are in directional sync with this week's projections.
+As such if the actual data is in line with the projections there will not be a significant change in the year over year inventory comparisons.

 Markets are mostly lower ahead of the US trading session as shown in the following table.